DSC_0233.jpg

 Additional Information

 Harrison’s works have been performed by ensembles of various levels in the US and beyond.
-He has been described by various established composers as having “very fine skills” and “impressive, natural writing”, as well as “making a strong case for reincarnation” and being “REALLY DAMN GOOD”.
+They have been described by various established composers as having “very fine skills” and “impressive, natural writing”, as well as “making a strong case for reincarnation” and being “REALLY DAMN GOOD”.
 At the age of 18, their wind ensemble work O rose of May was selected for performance by the Marjory Stoneman Douglas High School Wind Symphony, conducted by Alex Kaminsky, and received its world premiere at the 2018 Midwest Clinic in Chicago, Illinois.
 It’s now listed on the Texas UIL Prescribed Music List along with three other works of Harrison’s: The Paper Man, These Radiant Moments, and Assurance.

 In 2019, Harrison founded J Stands for Joe Music LLC through which to publish his works.
-Harrison is the President and CEO of this one-man company, which has the fringe benefit of clarifying what the J in his name stands for (it’s Joe).
+Harrison is the President and CEO of this one-human company, which has the fringe benefit of clarifying what the J in his name stands for (it’s Joe).

 Harrison is a proud member and Director of Public Relations for the Millennium Composers Initiative.
 Information for this group can be found via the MCI Website.